 \section{Conclusion}

-This paper proposed a methodology to improve the real-time performance of the versatile sampling-based MPC in order to make it more practical in robot control.
-Specifically, by replacing the conventional minimization of FKL divergence with the minimization of RKL divergence, a well-known mode-seeking process that can find a sub-optimal solution early was inherited theoretically.
-The derived optimization problem, which was previously a weighted maximum likelihood estimation with weights limited to non-negative, evolved to a weighted maximum likelihood estimation with positive and negative weights.
-We revealed that it can be solved by a (dynamic) MD algorithm.
-While the negative weights should eliminate unnecessary candidates, a direct implementation may cause the interference with positive/negative updates.
-Therefore, a novel implementation that avoids the interference was developed by using pseudo-rejection sampling.
-In addition, the latest NAG was modified for this problem to accelerate the convergence of MD, and an adaptive step size was designed to deal with the gradient noise.
-The method finally obtained, so-called Accel MPC, statistically outperformed the conventional method in Brax simulations and exemplified its applicability to a variable impedance control of a force-driven mobile robot.
+This study proposed a methodology to improve the real-time performance of the versatile sampling-based MPC for more practical robot control.
+Specifically, by replacing the minimization of the conventional FKL divergence with that of RKL divergence, a well-known mode-seeking property that can find a local optimal solution early was inherited theoretically.
+The derived optimization problem, which was previously a weighted maximum likelihood estimation with weights limited to non-negative, evolved into a weighted maximum likelihood estimation with positive and negative weights.
+We revealed that this can be solved using a (dynamic) MD algorithm.
+While negative weights should eliminate unnecessary candidates, direct implementation may cause interference with positive and negative updates.
+Therefore, a novel implementation that avoids interference was developed using pseudo-rejection sampling.
+In addition, the latest NAG was modified for this problem to accelerate the convergence of MD.
+Its adaptive step size was additionally designed to reduce the sensitivity to gradient noise.
+The method finally obtained, the so-called Accel MPC, statistically outperformed the conventional method in Brax simulations.
+It also exemplified the real-world applicability through optimizing the operability in a variable impedance control of a force-driven mobile robot.